individual giving officer

 3-5 years of experience performing a variety of the essential job functions.

 Alternatively, an equivalent combination of education, training, or experience performing in fundraising, preferably in a nonprofit setting.

 Supervise development team members, donor relations interns, and volunteers.

 This position leads the Development Department’s focus on individual donor fundraising: Prospect, cultivate, and steward long-term relationships built on donors’ philanthropic needs, interests, passions and values.
 This position leverages key relationships and contacts within the community, in collaboration with People Serving People staff, board of directors, and board committee members to achieve departmental revenue goals and engage individual donors.
 This role will be responsible for setting the strategy, identifying and soliciting donors and executing fundraising plans to acquire, retain and grow individual donor support.

-Plan, implement, and manage a comprehensive giving program for individual gifts, including one-time, event, major, sustainer (monthly), and planned giving donors.
+- Plan, implement, and manage a comprehensive giving program for individual gifts, including, one-time, event, major, sustainer (monthly), in-kind, and planned giving donors.

 Interpersonal Skills – Maintains confidentiality; Listens to others without interrupting; Remains open to others’ ideas and tries new things.
 Has the ability to establish rapport and interact effectively with a wide variety of people including staff, clients and service providers.

 Ethics – Treats people with respect; Inspires the trust of others; Works with integrity and ethically; Upholds organizational values.

 Tolerance – Has the ability to work with a diverse population.

 Planning/Organizing – Prioritizes and plans work activities; Uses time efficiently.
 Completes administrative tasks correctly and on time.
 Follows instructions, responds to management direction;